2025 in American soccer

-The 2025 season is the 113th season of competitive soccer in the United States.
+The 2025 season was the 113th season of competitive soccer in the United States.
 The season began with friendlies for the USMNT and SheBelieves Cup for the USWNT in January and February, respectively.

 At the international level, qualifying MLS clubs competed in the 2025 CONCACAF Champions Cup, and qualifying NWSL clubs are competing in the inaugural 2025–26 CONCACAF W Champions Cup.
 Three MLS clubs, Inter Miami CF, Los Angeles FC, and Seattle Sounders FC, played in the 2025 FIFA Club World Cup, hosted by the United States.